Combines an in-depth understanding of competition law with a hugely pragmatic and commercial approach to cases.”

 Matthew has a broad-based practice, with extensive experience in all aspects of competition law, EU law, State aid, public procurement and economic regulation, including competition disputes, regulatory investigations, transactional matters and advisory work.
 He combines his technical expertise and experience to provide pragmatic, commercially-focused and solution-oriented strategic advice and representation.

 Matthew acts as an advocate in competition-related proceedings (including disputes, appeals and judicial reviews) in the UK and EU courts.
 He also represents and advises clients in all types of competition and regulatory investigations including in cartel, dominance and other investigations by the Competition and Markets Authority, other UK regulatory authorities and the European Commission.
 He advises clients on UK, EU and international merger control proceedings, the application of the State aid and procurement rules, and the application of competition law to a wide range of transactions, commercial agreements and business practices.

 He has broad sector experience, advising clients from numerous sectors, including: oil and gas, energy, nuclear, transport, airports and aviation, aerospace and defence, chemicals, telecommunications and media, financial services, consumer and sports goods, food and drink, aluminium, mining and natural resources, packaging, sport, private equity and retail and wholesale distribution.

 Matthew accepts instructions from solicitors, overseas lawyers and in-house legal departments on all types of matters.
-He also assists solicitors firms, whether by providing an additional resource to those with established competition practices or by assisting those firms without their own competition law capability.
+He also assists solicitors firms, whether by providing an additional resource to those with established competition practices, including during dawn raids, or by assisting those firms without their own competition law capability.

 Matthew is qualified to undertake public access work in appropriate cases, for further information, please visit our Public Access page.